MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-forensic-evidence.md

 | Display | Minimum screen resolution of 1920 x 1080 |

 > [!IMPORTANT]
-> If the minimum requirements aren't met, users are likely to run into device issues and the quality of forensic recordings may not be reliable.
+> If the minimum requirements aren't met, users are likely to run into Microsoft Purview client issues and the quality of forensic recordings may not be reliable.

 ## Capturing options